raphamorim/nbfs/README.md

 <p align="center"><br><img alt="Distributed" src="assets/distributed.png"/><br></p>

-Tron creates and manage multiples processes which communicate between themself.
+ofs creates and manage multiples processes which communicate between themself.
 This approach helps a lot for a non-blocking nodejs architechure.

 Even if you use FS native stream API or based on async ways to this job, will always run on the nodejs main thread (in idle status or not).